 Cows who live on industrial farms usually live very closely to other cows, stepping in their own poop, packed into facilities that aren’t spotlessly clean, attached to machines that pump their udders for milk.
 It’s very, very common for them to get sick.
 In addition to synthetic hormones, farmers also pump cows with antibiotics.
 You don’t want that in your body.

-5. It’s creates inflammation.
+5. It causes inflammation.

-Cow milk and other animal milks create bad inflammation in the body because they are high in lactose, a sugar, which isn’t easily digested by the adult human body and can cause problems if consumed too much.
+Cow milk and other animal milks cause bad inflammation in the body because they are high in lactose, a sugar, which isn’t easily digested by the adult human body and can cause problems if consumed too much.
 It also causes indigestion and other health problems because of the amount of effort it takes for your body to process it.

 What are the alternatives?